 The objective of the site assessment is to evaluate the environmental status of a commercial or industrial property prior to transfer.
 Most lending institutions require an environmental assessment of commercial and industrial properties prior to granting loan commitments for transfers or improvements.

 Environmental assessments are generally performed in several phases.
 The first phase (Phase I) comprises a review of historic environmental records for the property and surrounding area to identify and locate recognized environmental concerns that could affect the subject property, which is part of the “due diligence” effort required to establish the innocent property owner defense for the buyer and/or lender.
-AG adheres to current ASTM standards in conducting the historical research for Phase I projects unless modified at the request of the client.
+AGI adheres to current ASTM standards in conducting the historical research for Phase I projects unless modified at the request of the client.
 The Phase I research typically includes review of records at regulatory agencies, other readily available historical documents and aerial photographs related to the property, and conducting personal interviews with persons knowledgeable of past and current usage of the property.
 The Phase I is completed with a site reconnaissance, which is usually conducted towards the end of the investigation.

 A written report summarizing the findings and including recommendations regarding further investigation, if deemed necessary, is provided.
 The report represents a “due diligence” effort to ascertain the environmental condition of the property.